 The EOC is the centralized communication and coordination facility for emergency response.
-It is the central meeting and gathering location for critical management and support personnel, and serves as an incident support operations and resource center.
+It is the central meeting and gathering location for critical management and support personnel and serves as an incident support operations and resource center.
 It will typically be organized in a manner that mirrors the Incident/Unified Command System (ICS), as much as the situation permits.
 Under the ICS, specific functions, responsibilities, and the lines of communication and coordination are established.

-- 1. The EOC is located in Room Bernie Beck Lecture Hall, Founder's Hall. - 2.
-The Alternate #1 EOC is located in the Go Trailer, Parking Lot A. - 3.
-The Alternate #2 EOC is located at the Killeen Police Department, 3304 Community Blvd.
+- 1. If possible, the EOC will be located in Room 119A (Bernie Beck Lecture Hall), in the General Robert M. Shoemaker Founders Hall. - 2.
+The Alternate #1 EOC is located in the Go Trailer, located in Parking Lot A.